cirello-io/runner/README.md

   -skip procTypeA procTypeB procTypeN
     	does not run some of the process types, format: procTypeA procTypeB procTypeN
 ```

-`-convert` allows you to generate a JSON version of the Procfile.
-This format
-is more verbose but allows for more options.
-It can be used to add more steps
-for each process type and to network readiness test before the first step, or
-before the last one.
-[Refer to this data structure to understand its possibilities.](https://pkg.go.dev/cirello.io/runner/runner#Runner)

 `-env file` loads the environment file common to all process types.
 It must be
 in the format below: